ben174/balancier/README.md

    than streaming?
 We are not looking for code here, but pseudo code or description of a revised algorithm appreciated.

 I would do some sort of grouping based on the restrictions set by covenants.
 It would be possible to lump several loans into these groups and mass assign.
+It's also possible that tackling the loans in a different order would allow for more assignments to be made, due to multiple facilities having the same interest rate, but different amounts to loan.

 6. Because a number of facilities share the same interest rate, it’s possible that there are a number of equally appealing options by the algorithm we recommended you use (assigning to the cheapest facility).
    How might you tie­break facilities with equal interest rates, with the goal being to maximize the likelihood that future loans streaming in will be assignable to some facility?

+I'd have to put some thought in this.
+At first I want to say just choose the facility with the most money every time, but that might not always make sense.